suzaku01/mhf_displayer/README.md

 While you are in config menu, you can move displays(player panel, monster panel etc.) by drag and drop.

 ~~To toggle monster, press `LeftAlt`+`F12`. (v1.6: doesn't work (?))~~
+If you lock onto a target, you will see the details of that monster.

 # Project status